REGISTRATION IS OPEN FOR THE NCATC 2025 CONFERENCE - in TUCSON, ARIZONA

 Return to NCATC Board Page

-DR. SCOTT LUCAS - PRESIDENT-ELECT
+DR. SCOTT LUCAS - IMMEDIATE PAST-PRESIDENT

 Vice President - Aviation, Manufacturing & Institutional Effectiveness